 Total net position increased by \$18.2 million to \$127.4 million at June 30, 2016 compared to \$109.2 million as of June 30, 2015.
-This growth was primarily driven by the acquisition of residential and commercial solar PV capital assets by CT Solar Lese 2 LLC which increased \$31.1 million to \$58,1 million as of June 30, 2016 compared to \$27.0 million as of June 30, 2015.
-Offsetting this growth in capital assets was a decrease in unrestricted net position of \$13.9 million to \$59.5 million as of June 30, 2016 compared to \$73.4 million as of June 30, 2015.
-Significant factors affecting the decrease in unrestricted net position include an increase in long term debt to finance the acquisition of solar PV equipment, an increase in the GASB 68 pension liability and an increase in the asset retirement obligation which is directly correlated to the increase in solar PV equipment placed into service in fiscal 2016.
+This growth was primarily driven by the acquisition of residential and commercial solar PV capital assets by a component unit of the primary government, CT Solar Lease 2 LLC, which increased \$31.1 million to \$58.1 million as of June 30, 2016 compared to \$27.0 million as of June 30, 2015.
+Offsetting this growth in capital assets was a decrease in unrestricted net position of \$9.2 million to \$62.7 million as of June 30, 2016 compared to \$71.9 million as of June 30, 2015.
+Significant factors affecting the decrease in unrestricted net position include an increase in long term debt to finance the acquisition of solar PV equipment by CT Solar Lease 2 LLC, an increase in the primary government's pension obligation under GASB 68 and an increase in CT Solar Lease 2 LLC's asset retirement obligation which is directly correlated to the increase in solar PV equipment placed into service in fiscal 2016.